specify/webportal-installer/README.md

    used, the directory paths in these instructions will need to be updated accordingly.

+   You will also need to update the `webportal-solr.service` file to use the correct user and group.

 1. Clone the Web Portal 2.0 repository using git:

     ```console